Old School Yoga

 1. The limbs of yoga are the methods.
 They are concerned with

-2. Elimination of impurity, and
+2. Elimination of undesirable traits, and

 3. Illumination of understanding.